firelightrpg/PilotWave/README.md

 ### Personal Combat

-For Personal combat, under five hexes is walking speed, up to ten trotting speed and up to 20 +/- Physique, running speed.
+For Personal combat, up to ten hexes is walking speed and up to 20 +/- Physique, running speed.
 In Short, Medium and Long scales, these are divided by 10.

 ### Vehicle Combat